CherryWaffle/CherryWaffle/README.md

 ## Here is something about me :)

 - 🌱 I'm 18 :)
-- 😁 I code discord bots mainly using JavaScript packages
-- 🎡 Looking for cool people to talk to !
+- 😁 I like to code and im also into various network and system administration level topics
-- 🧮 A CS and Management aspirant
+- 🧮 CSE-IT Student
 - 🔗 To contact, DM me on [discord](https://discord.com/users/752444915346046996) !

 ![Discord Card](https://discord.c99.nl/widget/theme-1/1113126507385208883.png)